elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The cubic-bezier() function defines a Cubic Bezier curve.
 A Cubic Bezier curve gets defined by P0, P1, P2, and P3 points.
-P0 and P3 are the curve's start and end, and, in CSS, these points get fixed as the coordinates are ratios.
+P0 and P3 are the curve's start and end, and, in CSS, these points are fixed as the coordinates are ratios.
 P0 is (0, 0) and represents the initial time and the initial state, and P3 is (1, 1) and represents the final time and the final state.
-The cubic-bezier() function gets used with the animation-timing-function and transition-timing-function properties.
+We use the cubic-bezier() function with the animation-timing-function and transition-timing-function properties.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />